zhaoyuzhi/ChildPredictor/README.md

 ### Testing a Real Face

 Pre-trained models are not released in the current implementation due to privacy issue.
+We will ask for legal advice as soon as possible.

 ```bash
 cd code